Spatial organization of biomass controls intrinsic permeability of porous systems: Discussion

-Note that biofilm permeability, $k_{bf}$, is the only parameter that needs to be estimated in our model, all other quantities being directly measured.
-As illustrated in Fig.~\ref{Fig5}~$d,e$, the resulting theoretical permeability model $k_t$ is fully consistent with the measured permeability $k_{\text{exp}}$for the motile and non-motile bacterial populations (see Supplementary Information for all replicas).
+Note that biofilm permeability, $k_{bf}$, is the only parameter estimated in our model, all other quantities being directly measured.
+Here, $k_{bf}$ is interpreted as an effective permeability of a biofilm-occupied pore that is slightly patchy, or characterized by channels / gaps.
+Although variations in EPS composition, compaction, and viscoelastic properties may, in principle, alter biofilm permeability over time, the fact that a single $k_{bf}$ value consistently captures both WT and $\Delta$fliC experiments indicates that biomass spatial organization is the dominant control on permeability under the present experimental conditions.
+This assumption is further supported by the WT case, where the system permeability remains stable across all three replicas beyond the characteristic time $t_c = 7.5$~h.
+As illustrated in Fig.~\ref{Fig5}~$d,e$, the resulting theoretical permeability model $k_t$ is fully consistent with the measured permeability $k_{\text{exp}}$ for the motile and non-motile bacterial populations (see Supplementary Information for all replicas).
 The biofilm permeability is estimated as the best parameter value to fit the data in Fig.~\ref{Fig5}~$d,e$ and results to be $k_{bf} = 2.5$~darcy in both scenarios.
 This value falls within the range of values previously documented in the literature~\cite{kurz2023morphogenesis, gaol2021investigation}. \\